James McChord

 James McChord or M'Chord (March 29, 1785 – May 26, 1820) was an American Presbyterian minister and educator.
-He was educated at Transylvania University and the Associate Reformed Theological Seminary, and began his ministry in Lexington, Kentucky, in 1813.
-Two years later, he founded what would later become Lexington's Second Presbyterian Church, and served as its pastor until 1819.
+He was educated at Transylvania University and the Associate Reformed Theological Seminary and began his ministry in Lexington, Kentucky, in 1813.
+Two years later, he founded what would later become Lexington's Second Presbyterian Church and served as its pastor until 1819.
 He taught and was a member of the Board of Trustees at Transylvania from 1813 to 1819, and he was elected to serve as the first president of Centre College in Danville, Kentucky, in March 1820 but died nearly three months later before officially assuming the position.

 Early life and education

-McChord was born in Baltimore on March 29, 1785.
+McChord was born in Baltimore on March 29, 1785, to Isabella and John McChord.
+He was christened on April 13, 1785.
 When he was five, he moved with his family to Lexington, Kentucky, where he then attended Lexington Academy.
 He stayed in Lexington for college, as he attended Transylvania University.
 He graduated in 1805 and then began to study law under Henry Clay, but soon changed course and began studying for the ministry.
 McChord relocated to New York City to attend the Associate Reformed Theological Seminary, where he studied under John M. Mason.
 He was noted as having been a "favorite pupil" of Mason's, and he graduated with a Doctor of Divinity degree as valedictorian of the class of 1809.